-Paper proposals should be submitted through the SBL’s automated online submission system under the corresponding “Affiliates” link by midnight March 7, 2018 (note: SBL membership is NOT required for proposal submission).
+The International Qur’anic Studies Association has opened its call for papers for its Annual Meeting to be held in Denver, Colorado from November 16-19, 2018.
+Paper proposals should be submitted through the SBL’s automated online submission system under the corresponding “Affiliates” link by March 7, 2018 (note: SBL membership is NOT required for proposal submission).
 Submission links can be found below under the respective program units.
 Please contact the chairs specified by each program unit to which you’d like to apply if you require further information or experience difficulties with the submission process.
 Abstracts should be written in English, have a length of around 400 words, and include the name and affiliation of the author.
+IQSA welcomes all submissions and looks forward to an exciting program in Denver.

 The Annual Meeting includes panels for each of IQSA’s six program units: